 - (1) The location and boundaries of the districts established shall be as shown on the map entitled "Town of Ringle Zoning Map, Marathon County, Wisconsin".
 The Zoning Map with all notations, dimensions, designations, references and other data shall accompany and is part of this Ordinance.
 Amendments to the Official Zoning Map are described in Section 11 of this Ordinance. - (2) INTERPRETATION OF ZONING DISTRICT BOUNDARIES.
-Where uncertainty exists as to the boundaries of districts as shown on the official Zoning Map, the following rules shall apply: - (a) Boundaries indicated as approximately following the center lines of streets, streams, and highways shall be construed to follow such center lines. - (b) Boundaries indicated as approximately following platted lot lines shall be construed as following such lot lines. - (c) Where boundaries do not follow property lines and distances are not specified on the Zoning Map, boundaries shall be determined by the use of an engineers scale on the Zoning Map. - (d) Legal descriptions of property, when available, shall be controlling as to the zoning of any property, or the property proposed to be rezoned in accordance with the terms of the ordinance. - 2.03 PURPOSE AND INTENT OF ZONING DISTRICTS.
-The following specifies the purpose and intent of each of the zoning districts established by this Ordinance. - (1) AGRICULTURAL/FORESTRY DISTRICT (AG/F): This district is intended to establish and preserve areas for agricultural, agricultural-related, low-density residential, and outdoor recreation uses without permitting an intensity of
+Where uncertainty exists as to the boundaries of districts as shown on the official Zoning Map, the following rules shall apply: - (a) Boundaries indicated as approximately following the center lines of streets, streams, and highways shall be construed to follow such center lines. - (b) Boundaries indicated as approximately following platted lot lines shall be construed as following such lot lines. - (c) Where boundaries do not follow property lines and distances are not specified on the Zoning Map, boundaries shall be determined by the use of an engineers scale on the Zoning Map. - (d) Legal descriptions of property, when available, shall be controlling as to the zoning of any property, or the property proposed to be rezoned in accordance with the terms of the ordinance.

-- development which would require the provision of urbanized facilities and services.
+- 2.03 PURPOSE AND INTENT OF ZONING DISTRICTS.
+The following specifies the purpose and intent of each of the zoning districts established by this Ordinance. - (1) AGRICULTURAL/FORESTRY DISTRICT (AG/F): This district is intended to establish and preserve areas for agricultural, agricultural-related, low-density residential, and outdoor recreation uses without permitting an intensity of development which would require the provision of urbanized facilities and services.
 It is also intended to accommodate certain nonagricultural uses which require spacious areas to operate or where natural resource exploitation occurs.
-Minimum lot sizes of 1 acre are required. - (2) AGRICULTURAL/FORESTRY OVERLAY DISTRICT (AG/F-O): This district is intended for the same purposes as the Agricultural/Forestry District (AG/F) except that minimum lot sizes of 5 acres are required. - (3) RECREATIONAL DISTRICT (REC): This district is also intended to provide designated areas in the Town where the enhancement and preservation of significant natural resource areas will be maintained.
-This district is intended to provide for the orderly and attractive grouping of natural resource-based recreational oriented establishments, facilities, and structures. - (4) RESIDENTIAL-LARGE LOT DISTRICT (R-1): This district is intended to provide primarily for single and two family residential development at moderate density.
+Minimum lot sizes of 1 acre are required. - (2) RECREATIONAL DISTRICT (REC): This district is also intended to provide designated areas in the Town where the enhancement and preservation of significant natural resource areas will be maintained.
+This district is intended to provide for the orderly and attractive grouping of natural resource-based recreational oriented establishments, facilities, and structures. - (3) RESIDENTIAL-LARGE LOT DISTRICT (R-1): This district is intended to provide primarily for single and two family residential development at moderate density.
 Some nonresidential uses which generally do not conflict with single and two family residential uses are allowed.
-Minimum lot sizes of 40,000 square feet are required, except minimum lot sizes of 80,000 square feet are required for lots containing or intended for two-family (duplex) residential development. - (5) RESIDENTIAL-SMALL LOT DISTRICT (R-2): This district is intended to provide primarily for single family residential development at fairly high density.
+Minimum lot sizes of 40,000 square feet are required. - (4) RESIDENTIAL-SMALL LOT DISTRICT (R-2): This district is intended to provide primarily for single family residential development at fairly high density.
 Some nonresidential uses which generally do not conflict with single family residential uses are allowed.
-Minimum lot sizes of 20,000 square feet are required. - (6) CONCENTRATED MIXED USE DISTRICT (CMU): Due to existing small lot configurations and unique buildings, this district provides for a wide range of mixed uses.
+Minimum lot sizes of 20,000 square feet are required. - (5) CONCENTRATED MIXED USE DISTRICT (CMU): Due to existing small lot configurations and unique buildings, this district provides for a wide range of mixed uses.
 The intent of this district is to create compatible and creative mixed land use arrangements that are unique in comparison to other areas of the town.
-Minimum lot sizes of 6,000 square feet are required. - (7) GENERAL COMMERCIAL DISTRICT (GC): This district is intended to provide primarily for a wide range of low to moderate intensity commercial and multi-family (3+ dwelling units) development at a moderate density.
-Minimum lot sizes of 1 acre are required. - (8) INTENSIVE COMMERCIAL/LIGHT INDUSTRIAL DISTRICT (IC/LI): This district is intended to provide for large-scale and high intensity commercial development, and for manufacturing, warehousing, and other light industrial operations.
+Minimum lot sizes of 6,000 square feet are required. - (6) GENERAL COMMERCIAL DISTRICT (GC): This district is intended to provide primarily for a wide range of low to moderate intensity commercial and multi-family (3+ dwelling units) development at a moderate density.
+Minimum lot sizes of 1 acre are required. - (7) INTENSIVE COMMERCIAL/LIGHT INDUSTRIAL DISTRICT (IC/LI): This district is intended to provide for large-scale and high intensity commercial development, and for manufacturing, warehousing, and other light industrial operations.
 Minimum lot sizes of 1 acre are required.